QQ-BANG/Intrusion-Detection-Final-Project/docs/final_report.md

   per-class report and confusion matrix for the multi-class version.
 * Optional 5-fold stratified CV on the train split for variance estimates (`--cv-folds 5`).

+The model is trained on KDDTrain+ and evaluated on KDDTest+, with the test set used only once at the final evaluation stage.
+For the binary classification version, I report accuracy, precision, recall, F1-score, and ROC-AUC to measure overall performance and the model's ability to separate normal and attack traffic.
+For the multi-class version, I included a full per class classification report and a confusion matrix so that performance can be compared across each attack category.
+I also include an optional 5-fold stratified cross-validation step on the training split using --cv-folds 5, which helps estimate how much the model’s performance varies across different training folds.

 ## 3. Results